×

 This procedure explains how to update the mirror registry for Red Hat OpenShift from a local host using the upgrade command.
 Updating to the latest version ensures new features, bug fixes, and security vulnerability fixes.

-When updating, there is intermittent downtime of your mirror registry, as it is restarted during the update process.
+• There is intermittent downtime of your mirror registry because it is restarted during the upgrade process.

 Prerequisites